-A set of software tools using OS-level virtualization to create and run applications and their dependencies in self-contained environments called containers.
+A set of software tools using OS-level virtualization to create and run applications and their dependencies in self-contained environments called Docker containers.

 A hierarchical distributed naming system for computers, services, or any resource connected to the Internet or a private network.
 It associates various information with domain names assigned to each of the participating entities.
 Most prominently, it translates domain names, which can be easily memorized by humans, to the numerical IP addresses needed for computer services and devices worldwide.
 The Domain Name System is an essential component of the functionality of most Internet services because it is the Internet’s primary directory service.

 - Downstream fork

 - Ephemeris data

 In the Global Navigation Satellite System (GNSS), the data providing information about the orbit of the satellite transmitting it.
 This data is valid for four hours and becomes inaccurate after that.